MaterializeInc/materialize/doc/user/content/sql/select.md

 ### Reading from sources and views

-Performing a `SELECT * from` a materialized source or materialized view is Materialize's ideal operation.
+Performing a `SELECT * FROM` a materialized source or materialized view is Materialize's ideal operation.
 When Materialize receives such a `SELECT` query, it quickly returns the maintained results from memory, with no re-execution.

 Materialize also quickly returns results for queries that only filter, project, and re-order results of materialized sources or materialized views.